tlb-lemrabott/lemrabott.toulba/content/blogs/springboot_docker_aws_workflow.md

 docker run -p 8080:8080 myapp:dev
 ```

-#### Step 3: Verify Setup
+#### Step 3: Check It's Working

-Open your browser and navigate to `http://localhost:8080` to confirm the application is running successfully.
+Open your browser and go to `http://localhost:8080` - you should see the application running!

-### Feature Development Process
+### How I Work on Features

-#### 1. Create and Plan Feature
+#### 1. Plan the Feature

-- Create a GitHub Issue describing the feature
+- Create a GitHub Issue to describe what I want to build
-- Get team approval before starting development
+- Get feedback from the team before I start coding

-#### 2. Create Feature Branch
+#### 2. Create a Feature Branch

 ```bash
 git checkout -b feature/<issue-id>-<short-description>